GemmaButcher-dev/itscool-ms3/README.md

    #### 404 Page

    * A 404 page is navigated to when an error occurs or the website fails load.
 The page explains to the user that there is an issue and offers a button to navigate back to the homepage/index.html without using browser buttons.
 It also has a times redirect function so that after 10 seconds the user is redirected back to home page if they do not trigger the redirect via the button directly.
-This can be viewed [here](documents/readme/404.png).
+This can be viewed [here](documents/readme/404.png).<br>

    #### Error Handling

    * Error handling is built directly into the app functions so should the app data not load the function will handle the error and will show an error by way or stating 'error fetching data'.
-An example of this can be viewed [here](documents/readme/error_handling.png).
+An example of this can be viewed [here](documents/readme/error_handling.png).<br>

 ##### back to [top](#table-of-contents)

 ### Features Left To Implement

-   * Functions to allow admin to manage user registration and accounts directly via the admin dashboard within the app.
+   * Functions to allow admin to manage user registration and accounts directly via the admin dashboard within the app.<br>

-   * External links to pages as an additional field to each slang document to allow users to find out more about slang origins, i.e links to youtubers who initiated the slang word.
+   * External links to pages as an additional field to each slang document to allow users to find out more about slang origins, i.e links to youtubers who initiated the slang word.<br>

-   * A professionals dashboard where teachers and other professionals can view slang words and flag warnings and issues caused in educational settings by slang words and defintions retrospectively.
+   * A professionals dashboard where teachers and other professionals can view slang words and flag warnings and issues caused in educational settings by slang words and defintions retrospectively.<br>

-   * Functions for logged-in users to update profile details if necessary, so their account information is accurate.
+   * Functions for logged-in users to update profile details if necessary, so their account information is accurate.<br>

-   * A remove button and function to allow users to remove a slang word from their favourites list using AJAX to asystematically remove it from the DOM.
+   * A remove button and function to allow users to remove a slang word from their favourites list using AJAX to asystematically remove it from the DOM.<br>

 ## Technologies Used